-Gains on assets held longer than a year are treated as long-term capital gains, subject to a 20% maximum rate for individuals in the top income tax bracket.
-Investors in the 10% or 15% income tax brackets will pay zero tax on Long-term gains.
-Taxpayers in the 25%, 28%, 33%, and 35% tax brackets will pay 15%.
+Gains on assets held longer than a year are treated as long-term capital gains, subject to a 20% maximum rate for individuals.

 Under the Patient Protection and Affordable Care Act (PPACA), higher-income taxpayers will pay a 3.8% Medicare surcharge on net investment income if income threshold amounts exceed \$200,000 for single filers or \$250,000 for joint filers.
-Thus, the top tax rate for these higher-income taxpayers is 23.8% for long-term gains and 43.4% for short-term capital gains.
+Thus, the top tax rate for these higher-income taxpayers is 23.8% for long-term gains and 40.8% for short-term capital gains.